rclone/rclone/MANUAL.md

       --tpslimit float                       Limit HTTP transactions per second to this.
-      --tpslimit-burst int                   Max burst of transactions for --tpslimit. (default 1) --track-renames                        When synchronizing, track file renames and do a server side move if possible --track-renames-strategy string        Strategies to use when synchronizing using track-renames hash|modtime (default "hash")
+      --tpslimit-burst int                   Max burst of transactions for --tpslimit. (default 1) --track-renames                        When synchronizing, track file renames and do a server side move if possible --track-renames-strategy string        Strategies to use when synchronizing using track-renames hash|modtime|leaf (default "hash")
       --transfers int                        Number of file transfers to run in parallel. (default 4) -u, --update                               Skip files that are newer on the destination.
       --use-cookies                          Enable session cookiejar.
       --use-json-log                         Use json log format.
       --use-mmap                             Use mmap allocator (see docs).
       --use-server-modtime                   Use server modified time instead of object metadata --user-agent string                    Set the user-agent to a specified string.
-The default is rclone/ version (default "rclone/v1.52.0")
+The default is rclone/ version (default "rclone/v1.53.0")
   -v, --verbose count                        Print lots more stuff (repeat for more)
 ```